Connect with others who understand.

 2. Insomnia

-Some studies have found that insomnia may lead to obesity in the long term.
+Some studies have found that insomnia may contribute to obesity in the long term.
 This is because when you have trouble sleeping, your body releases hormones that can lead to weight gain.
 These hormone changes can make you hungrier and slow down your metabolism.

 Treating Insomnia